helidon-io/helidon/docs/se/config/property-mapping.md

 - The `enum` has values which differ *only* in their case (such as `Red` and `RED`), *and*
 - The string in the config source is not an exact match with an `enum` value name (such as `red`).

 If your application must deal with such cases, write your own function which maps a `Config` node to the correct `enum` value, resolving the ambiguities however makes sense in your use case.
 Your code tells config to use that function instead of the built-in `enum` conversion when it converts values.
-A [later section](#custom-conversions) describes this technique which works for all types, not only `enum` types.
+A [later section][later-section] describes this technique which works for all types, not only `enum` types.

 ## Converting Configuration to Complex Types

-The [hierarchical features](hierarchical-features.md) section describes the tree structure used to represent config data.
+The [hierarchical features][hierarchical-features] section describes the tree structure used to represent config data.
 The config system can map subtrees of a config tree to complex Java types.

 ### Built-in Conversions to `List` and `Map`

 The `Config` class exposes several methods for mapping a structured config node to a Java `List` or `Map`.
-The [Javadoc](/apidocs/io.helidon.config/io/helidon/config/Config.html) contains complete details, but briefly your application can convert a structured `Config` node into:
+The [Javadoc][config] contains complete details, but briefly your application can convert a structured `Config` node into:

 - a `List<T>` of a given type
 - a `Map<String, String>` in which each key is the fully-qualified key `String` for a config entry and the value is its `String` value